Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 At the moment of writing, this version produces warnings like ["Styles do not match layer selector .text-low-zoom"](https://github.com/gravitystorm/openstreetmap-carto/issues/3183).

-To avoid these warning, install the latest version 0 of *carto* (recommended):
+To avoid these warning, install the version 0 of *carto*:

 ```shell
 sudo npm install -g carto@0